Bromley North railway station: Current services

+The typical off-peak service is two trains per hour to and from Grove Park, from where connections are available to London Charing Cross, London Cannon Street, Orpington and Sevenoaks.
+The service is increased to three trains per hour during the morning peak.

+There is no service at the station on Sundays or public holidays.

 Connections

-Bromley North is a hub terminus for buses in outer southeast London, with 13 day routes, one 24-hour route and one night-operating route serving the station, of which 10 of the day routes terminate/commence at Bromley North.
+Bromley North is a hub terminus for buses in outer southeast London, with 15 day routes (two of which are part of the Superloop express network), one 24-hour route and one night-operating route serving the station, of which 12 of the day routes terminate/commence at Bromley North.

-London Buses routes 61, 119, 126, 138, 146, 227, 246, 261, 269, 314, 336, 352, 354, 367 and night route N3 serve the station.
+London Buses routes 61, 119, 126, 138, 146, 227, 246, 261, 269, 314, 336, 352, 354, 367, SL3, SL5 and night route N3 serve the station.

 Future proposals

 Proposals have been put forward by Transport for London and the London Borough of Bromley for the Bromley North Line to be extended and connected to either the Docklands Light Railway via a link south of Lewisham, to the Tramlink system from Beckenham Junction, or to an extension of the Bakerloo line from Elephant & Castle.
-These schemes have not been taken beyond the proposal stage and recommendations are expected to be published around 2018.
+These schemes have not been taken beyond the proposal stage and recommendations were expected to be published around 2018.

 Additionally, it has been suggested that the Bromley North Line could be connected to London Overground via an extended service from New Cross, although the problems of line capacity make this seem an unlikely solution.